ray-project/ray/doc/source/rllib/rllib-examples.rst

 - `Registering a custom env and model <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_env.py>`__:
    Example of defining and registering a gym env and model for use with RLlib.
 - `Local Unity3D multi-agent environment example <https://github.com/ray-project/ray/tree/master/rllib/examples/unity3d_env_local.py>`__:
-   Example of how to setup an RLlib Trainer against a locally running Unity3D editor instance to learn any Unity3D game (including support for multi-agent).
+   Example of how to setup an RLlib Algorithm against a locally running Unity3D editor instance to learn any Unity3D game (including support for multi-agent).
    Use this example to try things out and watch the game and the learning progress live in the editor.
    Providing a compiled game, this example could also run in distributed fashion with `num_workers > 0`.